LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Testing node removal

-To test if the node removal is working, we will assert for success or failure using the boolean output of our function.
+To test if the node removal is working, we will assert for success or failure by using the boolean output of our function.

 ```c
 void _testRemoveNode() {